skrakau/PureCLIP/docs/PhD-week_tutorial/preprocessing.rst

     zless rep1/reads.R1.trimmed2.fastq.gz

-Therefore we change the location of the barcode within the read ID prior the mapping, using awk:
+Therefore we change the location of the barcode within the read ID prior the mapping, using `awk <http://www.hcs.harvard.edu/~dholland/computers/awk.html>`_ :

 .. code:: bash